randexlofi/logger/README.md

 # Logger

-You can use this logger for anything you want.
+You can use this logger for anything you want using logger.py!

 ## Usage